emilyhunt/ocelot/README.md

 pip install ocelot
 ```

+Currently, using `ocelot.simulate` also requires manually downloading data from [here](https://drive.google.com/file/d/1wMXymFHo-K5jdIGoJi5oGuHeXSa3JVmu/view?usp=sharing).
+Place it at a directory of your choosing, and set the environment variable `OCELOT_DATA` to this location.

+If you're just working with a local dev copy of ocelot (i.e. you installed it via git clone), then you could put the data at the default location - /data in this folder.

 ## Development

 We recommend using [uv](https://docs.astral.sh/uv/) to manage Python dependencies when developing a local copy of the project.
 Here's everything you need to do: